 I love these features of the Childhood Adventures stories:

-- These are small books with short sentences, but they have lots of Spanish.
+These are small books with short sentences, but they have lots of Spanish.
+The stories use the language in the context and the illustrations support the meaning, so children get lots of comprehensible input.

 Visit the Sing ‘n Speak Spanish website to order.
 You have to call to order (or send a fax), but I have spoken with the founder of the company, Julia Burnier, and she assured me that they ship immediately.